 This sculpture exhibits a careful observation of nature, combined with an interest in pattern.
 Can you describe the different shapes and patterns?

 How do you think this object was used?

 What colors are used?
 What associations do you have with these colors?

 The animal is a pangolin.
-What are its habitats and behavior?
+What is its habitats and behavior?
 Why do you think the pangolin was chosen?